DataDog/datadog-cloudfoundry-buildpack/README.md

 #### Log Collection

+Log collection is currently only available on Linux based applications.

 **Enable log collection**:

 To start collecting logs from your application in CloudFoundry, the Agent contained in the buildpack needs to be activated and log collection enabled.